fahd209/E-commerce/README.md

 Implemented all CRUD operation's for the category's controller using REST API's.
 The server recieves a localhost:8080 protocall to the categorys controller.
 The controller proccess the call and calls a function in the categoriesDao class depending what type of call it is,(GET, POST, PUT, DELETE) and who is making the call (admin or user).

 ## Phase 2

+Implemeted all CRUD operations for the products and made responses for all the api filter protocalls, allowing user to search by category, price range, and also color.
+Also added admin tools like, create product, update, and delete product.

+## Phase 3